-In completing this section, it is best to try to mention any related activity you can think of and show how your project is separate from and additional to that, but also mention where you might work with other funders or activity.
-Working alongside other services can help you to deliver more.
+In completing this section, it is best to try to mention any related activity you can think of and show how your project is separate from and additional to that, but also mention where you might work with other funders or services.
 Sources of funding/activity to consider include: capital funds for energy measures (e.g. ECO), government services, local authority statutory obligations or related services provided by other organisations in the same locality.
-The 'Current Service and support programmes' in Annex 2, the Further Information section, of this guide lists some of the existing initiatives supporting energy consumers, but note that this is not an exhaustive list.
+The 'Current Service and Support Programmes' in Annex 1 lists some of the existing initiatives supporting energy consumers.